Office of Lifespan Health Advisory Committee

 The OLH AC members will:

-• Meet bi-monthly from April 2025-March 2026 virtually for 1-1.5 hours.
+• Meet monthly for 1 hour.
 There may be one in-person meeting per year.

 The OLH Advisory Committee Chair will:

-• Meet monthly with the OLH Director
+• Meet monthly with the OLH Administrator

 • Spend 20 hours per month engaged in OLH AC organization and coordination, reviewing documents, writing documents, attending meetings, or providing input/feedback.